puppetlabs/cisco_ios/README.md

 ###### `ensure`

-Valid values: present, absent
+Valid values: present, absent.

 The basic property that the resource should be in.

-Default value: present
+Default value: present.

 ###### `hostname`

-The hostname or address of the radius server
+The hostname or address of the radius server.

 ###### `auth_port`

-Port number to use for authentication
+Port number to use for authentication.

 ###### `acct_port`

-Port number to use for accounting
+Port number to use for accounting.

 ###### `key`

-Encryption key (plaintext or in hash form depending on key_format)
+Encryption key (plaintext or in hash form depending on key_format).

 ###### `key_format`

-Encryption key format [0-7]
+Encryption key format [0-7].

 ###### `group`

-Server group associated with this server
+Server group associated with this server.

 ###### `deadtime`

-Number of minutes to ignore an unresponsive server
+Number of minutes to ignore an unresponsive server.

 ###### `timeout`

-Number of seconds before the timeout period ends
+Number of seconds before the timeout period ends.

 ###### `vrf`

-Interface to send syslog data from, e.g. "management"
+Interface to send syslog data from, for example, "management".

 ###### `source_interface`

-Source interface to send syslog data from, e.g. "ethernet 2/1"
+Source interface to send syslog data from, for example, "ethernet 2/1".

 ###### `retransmit_count`

-How many times to retransmit
+How many times to retransmit.

 ###### `accounting_only`

-Valid values: `true`, `false`
+Valid values: `true`, `false`.

-Enable this server for accounting only
+Enable this server for accounting only.

 ###### `authentication_only`

-Valid values: `true`, `false`
+Valid values: `true`, `false`.

-Enable this server for authentication only
+Enable this server for authentication only.

 ##### Parameters